 Picnic tables and wood barbecues are provided, while the adjacent day use picnic area has gas barbecues, toilets and change rooms.
 Non-potable water is provided.

 Campfires are allowed between the hours of 6pm and 10am in the cooler months and are to be contained in the designated fire pits only – not on open ground.
 Please clear the area around the pit to prevent a bush fire.
-To check when there is a fire ban please visit DFES website.
+Check current campfire conditions.

 The beach entry into the water makes it a popular spot for those with small children as the water is shallow on entry and is a bit warmer than the river.